coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 - What the big parts do
 - Notes on how it works

 # Project Goal
 The software describe here consumes the X/Twitter firehose data and identifies and analyses the new subjects as they appear in the data stream.
 New is the operative word, because the firehose contains so many subjects that presenting them all would be an overwhelming flow of information.
 Limiting it to new subjects produces a very manageable flow of data that human can understand and explore.

 There are two big pieces, each with its own display component.

+## Diagram
+See ./block_diagram.pdf for a graphical overview of the components.

+Note that many of the components show disk access as a data source.
+Any of the disk sources can be replaced with messaging or other systems and some, such as the main component of Z-filters have that option.
+However, using messaging for development and demoing is unnecessary and complicated deployment.
+It also only applies to live deployment.
+Messaging is unnecessary for historical data applications.

 ## Finding the Subjects: Z-Filters
-The first piece identifies the new subjects in the firehose.
-This is the Z-filters piece.
+The central piece identifies the new subjects in the firehose.
+This is Z-filters piece.
 It has no natural language processing (NLP) or AI components.

-It operates on batches (thousands to tens of thousands) of Tweets, identifying the new subjects and clustering together the Tweets on those subjects.
-The output of this process is JSON, a series of batches composed of clusters, which are composed of Tweets.
+It operates on batches (typically thousands to tens of thousands) of Tweets, identifying the new subjects and clustering together the Tweets on those subjects.

+The output of this process is JSON, a series of batch metadata followed by a set of clusters, which are composed of Tweets.
 A typical incoming batch might be 25,000 Tweets, with the result being one output batch with 0 to a dozen or so clusters that are the new subjects.
-Each subject might be from a handful to a few hundred Tweets.
+Each subject might be from a handful to a few hundred Tweets The number of Tweets in a new subject is usually a single digit or low two-digit number.
 A maximum number to output is specified in config.yaml.

 Thus, a typical output batch might be less than 1% of the incoming volume, but most of this is the repetitive Tweets on the subject.
-If you look at just the subjects, 25,000 tweets typically cooks down to just a handful of new subjects that can be summarized in one line--a tiny fraction of 1%.
+If you look at just the subjects, 25,000 tweets typically cooks down to just a handful of new subjects that can be summarized in one line--a small fraction of 1%.

-Most subjects are small--just a few Tweets, but occasionally the get much larger before they cease to be regarded by the heuristic as new.

 ### Display Web Service
-A Web server can read the JSON and display it in a variety of ways, emphasizing various properties.
+This component is a Web server that can read the Z-Filters output JSON and display it in a variety of ways, emphasizing various properties.
+It defaults to running from a file, but it can run from messaging.

 ## Semantic Analysis: Ollama
-The results of the first step are sets of Tweets on recognizable subjects.
-There is a cap specified in config.yaml on the number of Tweets that are actually output for a subject.
+The main component of the results of the Z-Filters are sets Tweets on recognizable subjects.
+There is a cap specified in config.yaml on the number of Tweets that are actually includedfor a single subject (cluster.)

+This data is useful as-is, as seen in the Z-Filters display service.

+The semantic analysis component uses an LLM to analyse the subjects and generate a description of what they are about, the entities they refer to, etc.

+This is done by generating a prompt for the LLM (in the demo, Ollama) and sending it off via HTTP.
+The result is stored in Postgres.

 ### Loading the Z-Filters Output into Postgres

 The first components of the Semantic Analysis piece reads the JSON output of the Z-filters component (batches, clusters, and Tweets) and inserts the data into a Postgres relational database.

+This database is the source for the data in the prompts sent to Olllama, and remains available for any destired post-processing of the Ollama results, e.g., recovering the original Tweets, etc.

 ### Submitting the Clusters to the LLM

 The second component reads the data from Postgres, formulates AI prompts containing (for instance) a cluster, sends the prompt to Ollama via HTTP, and receives back a response, which it inserts into Postgrest.
 This makes all of the data on the batch as well as Ollama's take on it, available for browsing.

+The demo uses a single prompt, i.e., it only has one way to ask Ollama to analyse a cluster.

+Other prompts are possible.
+For instance, a time series of Ollama's responses could be sent back to look for trends over time, etc.

 ### Display AI Service

-The last major component of the Semantic Analysis piece is a web service that supports browser access.
+The last major component of the Semantic Analysis piece is a web service that supports browser access to the Ollama responses.
 A user tells the web service what it wants to view and the web service queries Postgres for the data.

+The browse only has one basic function implemented, which is browsing forward and backward in time through the results.
+However, all of the backing data is in Postgres, so it is available fo more complex displays.

 ### Limitations

 By far, the biggest time consumer in the process is the AI portion.
 With Ollama running on an ordinary Linux laptop, each cluster analysis takes about 15 seconds.
-With a 25,000 Tweet batch, and an average of 3.5 clusters per batch, it works out to about one and a half decahoses.
+With a 25,000 Tweet batch, and an average of 3.5 clusters per batch, this works out to about one and a half decahoses.

 Note, however, that a laptop is a slow platform for AI--an inexpensive AI appliance could be expected to process prompts fast enough to easily perform semantic analysis on clusters at the full firehose rate.
 Any number could be ganged up as required.

+A batch (with the demo settings) is about five seconds of the firehose.
+While Ollama on the laptop takes about 15 seconds to process five seconds of the firehose, the Z-Filters component, which finds the subjects, can do five seconds of the firehose in about one half a second.

+Thus, for Olamma to keep up, you'd need about 150x as much LLM capacity.
+This would be straightforward to obtain with one or more dedicated appliances.

 # The Data Set

 The input available for development purposes is a bit more than two weeks of the decahose (about 500 Tweets/second, about 6.5 billion Tweets.)
 It consists of JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are about five minutes of Tweets at about 500 Tweets/second.

-The original files are unpacked into uncompressed CSV files.
+The original files are unpacked in advance into uncompressed CSV files.

 In production the input could be either files (for historical processing) or the actual live Tweet stream (for real time processing).

-For live processing, the system is entirely bottlenecked by parsing the JSON Tweets.
+For live processing, Z-Filters is entirely bottlenecked by parsing the JSON Tweets.
 When reading Tweets from disk, it is still I/O bound, but less so.

-Using files is not a "cheat" because any system would typicaly receive Tweets and feed them somehow.
+Using files is not a "cheat" because any system would must receive Tweets and feed them somehow.
+In a non-demo environment, they could be unpacked as fast as required by dedicated a dedicated server or servers.
 The actual development feed is from a process running on the same meachine and sending the Tweets in via RabbitMQ.

-The non-graphical output is a series of clustered sets of Tweets that are about new subjects.
-There is not yet a graphical front end.
+The Z-filters componenent can also read the CSV files directly, for much higher throughput.

 # The Major Pieces
 The following are the main components of the software.
-Instruction for running them can be found in the USER_MANUAL.md
+Instruction for running them can be found in the USER_MANUAL.md There is a link to a diagram at the top of this file.

 ## Z-Fiilters: The subjects
 ### JSON Tweet to CSV Tweet Parser
 This component parses the original compressed JSON files into a more compact and easily parsed CSV representation.

-This process is not included in speed numbers because every processing method confronts the same problem of unpacking the JSON, and this can be done as fast as required by applying multiple machines to the job.
-Therefore, we do it offline and work from equivalent CSV Tweets.

 ### Language Utility
 The Twitter language field (lang:) is worthless.
-It apparently only reflects what the user's environment says is the user's language, so it is more often than not either empty or wrong, and people of many languages leave the default of English.
+It apparently only reflects what the user's environment says is the user's language, so it is more often than not either empty or wrong, and users often leave the default English regardless of their actual language.

 The optional language utility is a Go program that reads all the CSV files and submits the text to an NLP library that figures out the language.
-It's quite accurate, but quite slow, so it exists as a separate program.
+It is quite accurate but very slow, so it exists as a optional separate program.

 The resulting Tweet CSV files are just like the originals, except for the language field being corrected and/or populated.
 You can select whether or not to use the language info in config.yaml regardless of whether the language adujstment has been made.